3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Introduction

-Despite promising initial results, such approaches suffer from some important limitations: (\textit{i}) SMILES encoding is degenerate in that the a given molecular graph can have multiple SMILE encodings.
-For example, the structure of ethanol can be specified using CCO, OCC or C(O)C. Although a unique canonical SMILES representation can be produced for a given graph, the procedure used to do so relies on several arbitrary choices.
-Not surprisingly, molecules with identical chemical graphs may map to significantly distinct SMILES strings, making SMILES notation less than ideal for generating molecules from their textual descriptions~\citep{jin2018junction}.
-Important chemical properties corresponding to the substructures of molecules are more straightforward to express using molecular graphs rather than linear SMILES representations~\cite{jin2018junction, du2022molgensurvey}; (\textit{ii}) Using language models to generate diverse high-quality molecules matching a description is challenging, because the decoding process used such as beam search or greedy search often produces candidates that are often too similar to each other as shown in Figure~\ref{fig:case_study}.
-Hence, there is an urgent need for better approaches to generating diverse, novel molecular graphs from a given textual description ~\cite{brown2019guacamol}.
+Despite promising initial results, such approaches suffer from some important limitations: (\textit{i}) SMILES encoding is degenerate in that the a given molecular structure can have multiple SMILE encodings.
+For example, the structure of ethanol can be specified using CCO, OCC or C(O)C. Although in principle a unique canonical SMILES representation can be produced for a given molecular structure, the procedure used to do so relies on several arbitrary choices.
+Not surprisingly, molecules with identical structure may map to different SMILES strings.
+This makes SMILES notation less than ideal for generating molecules from their textual descriptions~\citep{jin2018junction}.
+Important chemical properties corresponding to the substructures of molecules are more straightforward to express using molecular graphs rather than linear SMILES representations~\citep{jin2018junction, du2022molgensurvey}; (\textit{ii}) Using language models to generate diverse and high-quality molecular structures matching a description is challenging, because the process used to decode the learned representation into the corresponding molecular structure, e.g., beam search or greedy search, often produces structures that are often too similar to each other (See Figure~\ref{fig:case_study}).
+Hence, there is an urgent need for better approaches for generating diverse, novel molecular structures from a given textual description ~\citep{brown2019guacamol}.
 Against this background, this paper aims to answer the following research question: \textit{How can we generate a diverse and novel collection of molecular graphs that match a given textual description?}